Time management

 Things NOT to do during a break:

-• Keep repeating what you have learnt in your head
+• Keep reviewing what you have learned

 • Thinking about what you're about to do